adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 <img style="max-width: 512px" src="chunks-p2.png">

-The local mob cap helps ensure that that no player can take up an excessive portion of the mob cap.
-Before 1.18, if multiple players were online and occupying different parts of the world, odds are the vast majority of spawning spaces would be outside of a mob farm, which would severely impact the number of spawns in a mob farm.
+The local mob cap helps ensure that spawns are equally distributed between players.
+Before 1.18, if multiple players were online and occupying different parts of the world, odds are the vast majority of spawning spaces would be outside of a mob farm, which would severely impact the number of spawns in the farm.
 Now, players in non-spawnproofed areas have minimal effect on mob spawning beyond their spawnable chunks because their local mob cap will prevent them from taking up more of the global mob cap.

 <aside>